First Continental Congress Summary

 Leaders of the First Continental Congress

 Peyton Randolph, from the colony of Virginia, oversaw the proceedings until the last few days.
 When he was unable to continue his duties, Henry Middleton of South Carolina took over as President.
 The Secretary of the Congress was Charles Thomson.
-He was a leader of the Sons of Liberty in Philadelphia and sometimes referred to as the “Samuel Adams of Philadelphia.”
+He was a leader of the Sons of Liberty in Philadelphia and was sometimes referred to as the “Samuel Adams of Philadelphia.”

 Other prominent members of Congress included:

-Response to the Coercive Acts
+Congress Responds to the Coercive Acts

 At the time, the members of Congress did not seek independence, they wanted to end the enforcement of the Coercive Acts.
-The members hoped their grievances would be heard in London, and right the perceived wrongs that had been inflicted upon the colonies.
+The members hoped their grievances would be heard in London and right the perceived wrongs that had been inflicted upon the colonies.
 Congress allowed the colonies to coordinate their resistance to British rule, worked to balance the interests of different colonies, and established itself as the official liaison to Great Britain.

 Congress Adopts the Suffolk Resolves